abordones/proyecto-flp-1/README.md

 # PROJECT N1: Diagnostic survey for depression

 ## Description
-It is a system for conducting an interview with multivalued responses in order to diagnose symptoms of the depression.
+It is a system for conducting an interview with multivalued responses in order to diagnose symptoms of depression.

 ## Project status